akcamare/footnotes/README.md

 ## templates/footnote-link.html.twig

-The CSS class on the citation anchor element has been changed:
+The CSS classes on the citation anchor element have been updated:

 - **Before:** `class="footnote__citation js-footnote-citation"`
-- **After:** `class="see-footnote"`
+- **After:** `class="see-footnote footnote__citation js-footnote-citations"`

-This aligns the markup with UC Law SF's existing CSS conventions and removes the JavaScript hook class that is not used in this deployment.
+The `see-footnote` class has been added to align with UC Law SF's existing CSS conventions.
+The original `footnote__citation` class has been retained.
+The JavaScript hook class has been restored but corrected to the plural form `js-footnote-citations` (was `js-footnote-citation` in the upstream).

 ## templates/footnote-links.html.twig